semahawk/nemo/README.md

 #### `strlen`

 Name says it all.
 Takes one parameter.
+Ideally a string, but, anything else would get casted anyway.

 #### `eval`